 In preparation for the Infant Baptism service there will be a meeting between parents, Godparents and the vicar to plan the service, and to discuss more deeply the promises and responsibilities arising from having your child baptised into the Christian faith.

 We like to have Infant Baptisms as part of the Sunday at 9:30 am Family Service at Holy Rood Church.
-This does not preclude the baptism being included within the 11.10 am Sunday services at Holy Rood or the 9.30 am Sunday service at St Edmund’s Church if circumstances make these options more appropriate.
+This does not preclude the baptism being included within other services in the parish if circumstances make these options more appropriate.

 Thanksgiving for a Child